Putnam County, Indiana: Cagles Mill Lake

 In 1952, Cagles Mill Lake was built as Indiana's first flood−control reservoir, protecting the Eel and White river watersheds.
 Mill Creek feeds the 1400 acre lake and is home to Cataract Falls.
 In the 1800s, the future Lieber State Recreation Area was populated by the Miami, Shawnee, and Potawatomi.
 In 1809, what was left of the great Miami Indian Confederacy sold the now southern one-third of Indiana to the US government, when the 10 O'Clock Treaty Line, which passes through Lieber SRA, was laid out.

 DePauw University Nature Park

 The DePauw Nature Park is a 9 mi moderately trafficked loop trail that features a lake, wildlife, and bird-watching.
-The trails are rated as moderate, offer a number of activity options and are accessible year round.
+The trails are rated as moderate, offer a number of activity options, and are accessible year-round.
 Between 1917 and 1977, the site was a limestone quarry owned and operated by Hanson Aggregates.
 With the quarry dormant for decades, Hanson Aggregates donated 280 acre of the land and leased the remaining 178 acre to DePauw University for $1 per year for 99 years.
-DePauw acquired adjacent property to increase the total size of the Nature Park to 520 acre.
+DePauw acquired the adjacent property to increase the total size of the Nature Park to 520 acre.
 DePauw commissioned Mansur Developers in 2002 to design a master plan for possible uses of the nature park.
 DePauw completed phase 1 of the master plan in 2004 and opened the Nature Park to the public in September 2004.